alemart/surgescript/README.md

 Please read the [documentation](https://alemart.github.io/surgescript/).
 The developer also releases SurgeScript tutorials on his [YouTube channel](https://youtube.com/alemart88).

 ##### Why use SurgeScript?

+Are you a game developer in pain?
+Are you a modder feeling confined?

+- Unleash your creativity — build your own content with ease, flexibility and power!

 Unlike other programming languages, SurgeScript has been designed with the specific needs of games in mind.
 Its features include: